anjrew/anjrew/README.md

 **anjrew/anjrew** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🤖 I’m currently working on Deep Reinforcement Learning and Computer Vision projects
+- 🤖 I’m currently working on Robotics, Deep Reinforcement Learning and Computer Vision projects
 - 👯 I’m looking to collaborate on projects in AI, Climate Tech and Robotics
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/andrew-johnson-96ba18ba/)
 <!--